Geoscience

 Pre-requisites: GEOS 426.

-Advanced course in geographic informations systems and their applications.
+Advanced course in geographic information systems and their applications.
 Through detailed examination of conceptual issues and in-depth laboratory work, students develop and implement a project that involves the computer analysis of spatial data.
 Lecture and laboratory.

 GEOS 429.
 GEOGRAPHIC INFORMATION SYSTEMS III.
 5 Credits.